 This programme, delivered by School of Arts and specialist visiting lecturers, develops your skills and provides experience relevant to a career in curating.

 Based at the School of Arts Studio 3 Gallery, you are involved in all aspects of the running of the Gallery.
-You work closely with partner organisations such as Canterbury museums and the Institute of Contemporary Arts (ICA).

 About the Department of History & Philosophy of Art